kyma-project/community/concepts/observability-configurable-monitoring/05-concept.md

 ### In-Cluster backend

-Monitoring component brings config to push metrics via remotewrite to prometheus
+Monitoring component brings config to push metrics via remotewrite to managed prometheus instances.
+One for system, istio and custom metrics each.
+There will be no further tooling like the prometheus-operator ar an alertmanager available.